 At 230 feet in height, Perito Moreno is one of the most famous glaciers.
 Take a walk on the platforms to admire this glacier and its beautiful blue glow.
 The glacier moves about 6.5 feet a day, and if you listen carefully, you can even hear its crackling.
 When the ice breaks off at the front of the glacier, it produces a deafening noise.
 You can go on an adventurous ice-hike as well.

 The Perito Moreno glacier is located in the National Park Los Glaciares.
-Read more about the most beautiful National Parks to visit in the following article.
+Read more about the most beautiful National Parks to visit in Argentina in the following article.

 5. Viedma glacier hike